This ‘game-changing’ heated airer will slash your electricity bill

 - Expensive

-Setting up this heated airer is nice and easy, and if you've got a small load, you can fold out just one half of the frame to save space too which is handy.
-Unlike the JML DriBuddi, the cover is sold separately, but we found draping a towel or sheet over the top works effectively to shorten the drying time for the rest of the load.
+Setting up this heated airer is super easy, and if you've got a small load, you can fold out just one half of the frame to save space, which is handy.
+Unlike the JML DriBuddi, the cover is sold separately.
+However, we found draping a towel or sheet over the top is also effective at speeding up the drying time for the rest of the load.

-The Dry:Soon 3 Tier can accommodate 15kg of washing across 21m of drying space, but it doesn’t feature a timer which is a shame considering the cost of the product.
-In terms of timings, light items like T-shirts should be dry within 4 hours, and heavier items like jeans should be dry within 12.
+The Dry:Soon 3 Tier can accommodate 15kg of washing across 21m of drying space, but doesn’t feature a timer, which is a shame considering the cost of the product.
+In terms of timings, light items like T-shirts should be dry within 4 hours, and heavier items like jeans should be dry within 12 hours.

 We love: The Dry:Soon 3 Tier is sleek and compact, featuring six identical drying shelves which fold up flat, making it easy to use and store in smaller households like flats and house shares.

 Should you buy it: Yes.
-Although the efficiency of the model works out cheaper than putting on the central heating or using a tumble dryer, it is on the expensive side up-front.
-However, in the long term I believe it's a worthy investment, as, one, it's cheaper than a tumble dryer (and more eco-friendly), and two, it will come in handy throughout all the year as well as winter (think of all the rainy days we have).
+Although the efficiency of the model makes it cheaper than using the central heating or a tumble dryer, this heated airer comes with a fairly high upfront cost.
+However, in the long run, we believe it's a worthy investment, as, firstly, it's cheaper than a tumble dryer (and more eco-friendly), and secondly, it'll come in handy throughout the year, not just in winter (think of all the rainy days we have!).

 Read the full The Dry:Soon 3 review